 SEO stands for search engine optimization — the art of gratifying Google so that your website comes up #1 in the Google search engine results page (SERP).

-Every business is different.
-Some are made for SEO and some aren’t.
 Why spend your valuable time on a strategy that won’t work, right?

 So anyone who tells you to “do more SEO” without taking the time to understand your business doesn’t know what he/she is talking about.